MicrosoftDocs/query-docs/query-languages/m/standard-numeric-format-strings.md

 However, you can change the default culture in the Power Query settings dialog where you create the query.
 For example, if you are running Power Query from Excel:

 1. In Power Query, select **File** > **Options and settings** > **Query options**.
-1. Under **Current Workbook, select **Regional Settings**.
+1. Under **Current Workbook**, select **Regional Settings**.
 1. Select the locale you want to use.

 Other versions of Power Query work similarly.
 In general, within Power Query you select **Options**, which opens the **Options** dialog.
 Then select **Regional Settings** and select the locale you want to use.

 > [!NOTE]
 > The current default culture is different than the invariant culture.
 To use the current default culture, no culture setting is required in your Power Query M code.
-To use the invariant culture, you use `Culture = ""` in the functions that support culture.
+To use the invariant culture, you use the blank text value ("") in the number functions that support culture.

 ### Integral and floating-point numeric types